 External research project funding:

-Dr Doyle has also been involved in a range of knowledge transfer activities with indigenous peoples and their organizations and networks in Asia and Latin America and with global multi-stakeholder iniitiatives such as the Aliminium Stewardship Initiative and the Initiative for Responsible Mining Assurance.
-He has also provided expert input into OECD, UN, International Finance Corporation standard setting processes and has colloborated with UN bodies in the production of thematic reports and fact finding missions.
+Dr Doyle has also been involved in a range of knowledge transfer activities with indigenous peoples and their organizations and networks in Asia and Latin America and with global multi-stakeholder initiatives such as the Aluminium Stewardship Initiative and the Initiative for Responsible Mining Assurance.
+He has also provided expert input into OECD, UN, International Finance Corporation standard setting processes and has collaborated with UN bodies in the production of thematic reports and fact finding missions.